Vegan Pumpkin Curry

 - Brown rice or noodle (cooked according to package instructions)

-- In a saucepan, melt the coconut oil over a medium heat and fry the onions and garlic until soft.
+- In a saucepan, melt the coconut oil over a medium heat.
+Add in the onions and garlic and sauté until soft.

-- Add the pumpkin and fry for a minute on a high heat
+- Add the pumpkin and sauté for one minute.

-- Add in the coconut milk, tomato purees, and spices.
-Bring to a boil
+- Add in the tomato puree, coconut milk and spices.
+Bring to a boil.

 - Turn the heat to low-medium and simmer until the pumpkin is soft (around 20 minutes).
 Stir occasionally.